 Demi is the operator, maker, and creator of Poème, hand-pouring candles in small batches on the Gold Coast.
 All scents are locally sourced, cruelty free, and carefully blended and curated using organic products, poured into jars, tumblers, and handcrafted vessels.
 Poème also offers a recycling option, refilling your original Poème vessel rather than buying a new one each time- lower cost, lower environmental impact, big win!
 Demi also creates perfume oils, diffusers and room sprays that are completely non-toxic and plant-based.

 Neo traditional pottery made in North Brisbane and inspired by the natural environment.
 Beautiful handmade cups, tea and toast sets, trinket dishes, soap dishes, and jewellery are currently in stock in the online store, or you can purchase a gift voucher for a custom order.

 I have a lovely lil’ wombat print from Papadore – it lives on my bookshelf and I still love it as much as when I bought it!
-Artist Alison is closed for commissions for 2020, but her Etsy store is full of beautiful art prints and greeting cards featuring watercolour and coloured pencil animals in stunning detail.
+Artist Alison is closed for custom work, but her Etsy store is full of beautiful art prints and greeting cards featuring watercolour and coloured pencil animals in stunning detail.

 Every Paxxy and Flora item is hand moulded and glazed by owner and creator Cas Thompson, inspired by a love of pink, flowers, and a desire to bring beauty and joy to the everyday.
 Her range includes unique vases for flower lovers, trinket plates for jewellery collectors, pots for plant people and kitchenware for foodies, with the intention of creating art to complement your favourite things.